Uvulotomy

-A uvulotomy or staphylotomy is any cutting operation performed on the uvula.
+A uvulotomy, staphylotomy, or uvulectomy is any cutting operation performed on the uvula.

 The procedure was performed in European medieval medicine.
 The Norwegian Eiríkr Hákonarson bled to death following such an operation.

-Uvulotomy is employed in folk medicine in Tigray.
+Uvulotomy is employed as folk medicine in some countries including Tigray.
+It is sometimes part of a naming ceremony, most commonly in Niger, but also sometimes in Israel, and the Maghreb region.
+On the child's 7th day the uvula is removed in a religious ritual.
+This practice is called "traditional uvulectomy" to distinguish it from medical treatment.

-In the 19th century uvulotomy came to be used as a treatment for snoring.
+In the 20th century uvulotomy came to be used as a treatment for snoring.
 See uvulopalatopharyngoplasty.

 Its CPT 2009 code is "42140, Uvulectomy".